Beijing’s summer is more oppressive than usual, but most prefer the heat over the virus

 Security guards with temperature guns man the gates at supermarkets and residential compounds, pointing them at the wrists of every person who wants to enter.
 This is largely a formality, as the reading often does not reflect reality.
 This reporter has recorded temperatures in the low 80s on several occasions, yet was alive enough to walk through the gate.

-Gyms are open, but only if they are above ground.
-Movie theaters on Monday turned the lights back on, but at 30 percent capacity and with no eating or drinking allowed.
+Gyms are open, and movie theaters on Monday turned the lights back on, but at 30 percent capacity and with no eating or drinking allowed.
 Beijing’s main tourist attractions, such as the Forbidden City, require advance reservations, and masks are compulsory.
 They also are mandatory on public transport and in taxis.

 As countries around the world try to find the balance between health and economic considerations to deal with a second or third — or in the case of the United States, first — wave of the coronavirus, China has found its sweet spot.
-These controls involve immediate lockdowns, mass testing and the use of surveillance technology to a degree that the ruling Communist Party could have only dreamed about when this year dawned.
+These controls involve immediate lockdowns, mass testing and the use of surveillance technology to a degree that the ruling Communist Party could only have dreamed of when this year dawned.

 When a cluster erupted around the Xinfadi food market in Beijing last month, municipal authorities confined 75,000 people to their homes and tested 11 million residents in the space of a few weeks.
 When traces of the virus were linked to salmon imported from Norway, they even tried to swab the throats of the fish (although it is not clear that salmon have throats).